erinhancock794/dgm2780_bootstrap/README.md

 ### Experience pure bliss of body and spirit with [Calm Mind](https://calmmindyoga.netlify.app/).

+#### Greensock Animation
+There is a flipping icon next to the top banner on the home page.
+It's pretty eye-catching.

 #### Bootstrap Components
 Modal, Carousel, Forms, Buttons, Navigation Bar, Jumbotron, and Input Groups